Microstrip Impedance: Theory to PCB Layout

 A practical guide to designing controlled-impedance microstrip traces on PCBs.
-Covers the Hammerstad-Jensen equations, material selection, manufacturing tolerances, and how to verify your design.
+Covers the Hammerstad-Jensen equations, material selection, manufacturing.

 Why 50Ω Matters